Keeping event attendees safe in Covid-19 times

 - Ask attendees to let you know if they test positive for Covid-19 after attending your event.

-- Notify all attendees if you find out that people were infectious during your event, so that they can take appropriate precautions.
+- Notify event attendees if anyone tests positive soon after the event, so that they can take appropriate precautions.

 A big thanks to Dr Dion O’Neale, Dr Emily Harvey and Associate Professor Siouxsie Wiles for their input into this guidance.